 The International Society of Automation (ISA) publishes standards for automation professionals, which are available exclusively through IHS.
 ISA standards, specifications and recommended practices provide direction for streamlining processes and improving industry safety, efficiency and profitability.

-- ISA 75.13.01 - EN-Method of Evaluating the Performance of Positioners with Analog Input Signals and Pneumatic Output-Second Printing
+- ISA 75.13.01 - Method of Evaluating the Performance of Positioners with Analog Input Signals and Pneumatic Output-Second Printing

 International Standards Organization (ISO)